pjagua/chat-socketio/README.md

 Description
 ===========
-A simple WebSocket chat app using flask_socketio, a MySQL database backend, which stores credentials, and message image and video as attributes.
+A simple WebSocket chat app using flask_socketio (Flask SocketIO implementation), a MySQL database backend, storing the relevant data, such as credentials, messages and message attribures like image and video links.

 Installation
 ============